List of Downton Abbey characters: Lieutenant-General Sir Herbert Strutt

 Lieutenant-General Sir Herbert Strutt KCB, DSO (played by Julian Wadham) is a senior British Army general known as the "Hero of the Somme".
 He visits Downton Abbey in 1917 as part of a tour of England to drum up support for the war effort.
-During a dinner in his honour, Branson, the Irish nationalist and socialist chauffeur, attempts to avenge himself on the Army by pouring a soup tureen of slop over the general, but he is stopped in time by Carson the butler (who after reading Branson's apology note to Lady Sybil, found by Anna, thought Branson meant to assassinate the general).
+During a dinner in his honour, Branson, the Irish nationalist and socialist chauffeur, attempts to avenge himself on the Army's killing of his brother during the Easter Rising of 1916 by pouring a soup tureen of slop over the general, but he is stopped in time by Carson the butler (who after reading Branson's apology note to Lady Sybil, found by Anna, thought Branson meant to assassinate the general).
 Sir Herbert leaves Downton the next morning with no knowledge of the incident.

 Dr Richard Clarkson

-Richard Clarkson (played by David Robb) is the Crawley family doctor.
-During the second series, he becomes an army surgeon after the outbreak of the Great War, and as a major becomes the military commander at Downton when the house becomes a convalescent hospital.
-When Matthew is injured, he thinks his spine may have been broken, but is proven wrong when Matthew walks again (he was just suffering from spinal shock, which didn't permanently disable his legs).
+Richard Clarkson (played by David Robb) is the Crawley family doctor and the general practitioner working in the Downton cottage hospital run by the Crawley family.
+During the second series, he becomes an army surgeon after the outbreak of the Great War, and as a major becomes the military commander at Downton when the house becomes a convalescent home.
+It was he who suggested converting Downton Abbey to a convalescent home when one of his patients committed suicide at the hospital.
+When Matthew is injured, he thinks his spine may have been broken, but is proven wrong when Matthew walks again (he was just suffering from spinal shock, which did not permanently disable his legs).
+For his service to the army during the Boer War and the First World War, he is awarded with Queen's South Africa Medal, King's South Africa Medal, British War Medal and Victory Medal.

 In the third series, when Lady Sybil goes into labour, he sees signs that she is suffering from eclampsia and is in danger of dying from the intense seizures and distress.
 However, because of his misdiagnosis of Matthew, Robert hires a well-known doctor who strongly disagrees with Clarkson.
 At first Sybil seems fine after the birth, but late in the night is found having fits and dies.
 Cora blames Robert for Sybil's death because he did not listen to Clarkson.
 Violet has Clarkson lie to mend their marriage.
-In a journey to the highlands it is revealed that Dr Clarkson has developed romantic feelings for Isobel Crawley.
+In a journey to the Highlands it is revealed that Dr Clarkson has developed romantic feelings for Isobel Crawley.
 He had planned to make a proposal of marriage to her and took her to the village fair.
-However, after she explains her feelings on marriage he doesn't act.
+However, after she explains her feelings on marriage he does not act.